Saggittarius-A/Dos-Attack/README.md

 ## Testing code

-### Making configuration changes only on broker[here considering broker as raspberrypi]
+### Making configuration changes only on broker[here considering broker as raspberrypi].
+And rebooting means to reboot the system on which mqtt broker install on.

 ### Case 1
 Go inside config by `sudo nano /etc/mosquitto/mosquitto.conf`<br>